lake-wg/authz/draft-selander-lake-authz.md

 How V serializes and encrypts its internal state is out of scope of this specification.
 For example, V may use the existing CBOR and COSE libraries.

-TBD: Should we include an exmple of serializing internal state?
+Editor's note: Consider to include an example of serialized internal state.

 W sends to V the voucher together with echoed message_1, as received from U, and V's internal state.
 This allows V to act as a simple message relay until it has obtained the authorization from W to enroll U.